 - ½ teaspoon juniper berries

-- (Optional) 1 cup sliced fruit or vegetable (try fennel bulb or tart apple)
+- (Optional) 1 medium fennel bulb or 1 medium tart apple (like Granny Smith)

 - Slice cabbage in half lengthwise, so that stem keeps each half together.
 Shred each half into ¼” ribbons using v-slicer, mandoline, or chef’s knife.